-&lt;sup>23 Specialist indemnity insurance would be required for works completed less than 12 months ago which might affect due to the increased chance of enforcement actions by the Local Authority.
+&lt;sup>23 Specialist indemnity insurance would be required for works completed less than 12 months ago due to the increased chance of enforcement actions by the Local Authority.

-&lt;sup>24 Planning Permission granted without conditions, so long as it's Subject Title is sufficient to identify the alteration is relates to, will reveal nothing further of use.
+&lt;sup>24 Planning Permission granted without conditions, so long as its Subject Title is sufficient to identify the alteration it relates to, will reveal nothing further of use.
 Lack of sufficient description should be resolved by a call for confirmation to the Local Authority.